Disease Guide ·FLUTD ·2026

 FLUTD in Cats - symptoms, vet costs & insurance

-Treating feline lower urinary tract disease costs $200-$4,000+ — and a urethral blockage is a life-threatening emergency.
-FLUTD is an umbrella term covering several conditions that affect the bladder and urethra in cats.
+Treating feline lower urinary tract disease costs $200-$4,000+ - urethral blockage is life-threatening.
+FLUTD covers several conditions affecting the bladder and urethra.
 Stress is a major trigger.
-Male cats are at particular risk because their narrow urethra can become blocked, turning a painful condition into a fatal one within 24-48 hours if untreated.
+Male cats with narrow urethras are at highest risk for fatal blockages within 24-48 hours if untreated.

 FLUTD - vet costs and insurance